segmentio/segment-docs/src/engage/audiences/predictive-traits/index.md

 #### Data requirements

 Predicted LTV has strict data requirements.
 Segment can only make predictions for customers that have purchased two or more times.
-Segment also requires a year of purchase data to perform LTV Calculations.
+Segment also requires a year of purchase data to perform LTV calculations.

 ## Use cases